 1637 to 1664-William eventually carried out some renovation work which included rebuilding the south wing, which is dated 1637, but the resulting building was only half the size he had originally planned.
 Charles I made him a Baron of Nova Scotia and then later, in 1642, a baronet of Great Britain.

 A staunch supporter of the King he was imprisoned by during the English Civil War but on the Restoration of Charles II William’s honours and estates were restored to him before his death in 1664.
-His eldest son William, succeeded him to the baronetcy and went on to became a distinguished lawyer, whilst his younger son, Spencer, was the grand-father of William Cowper the poet, 1731-1800.
+His eldest son William, succeeded him to the baronetcy and went on to became a distinguished lawyer.

 Appointed Lord Keeper of the Great Seal in 1705 he took his seat on the Woolsack without a peerage.
 The following year William conducted the negotiations between the English and Scottish commissioners for arranging the union with Scotland.
 In November of the same year (1706) he succeeded to his father’s baronetcy; and on December 14th, 1706, he was raised to the peerage as Baron Cowper of Wingham, Kent.